Projapoti: The Mysterious Bird: Story

-Tanvir (Zahid Hasan) is a gambler, but never wins and his family is run by his wife's income.
-His wife Rita (Moushumi) borrowed money from her relatives for his business purpose, but he loses everything in gambling.
-Tareq (Mosharraf Karim) is a rich man, but lonely, he has a cousin Babar who works for him.
-One day Tareq meets Tanvir while he is playing imagery cards alone in a park as he has no money.
+Tanvir (Zahid Hasan) is a gambler who never wins, so his family relies on his wife's income.
+His wife, Rita (Moushumi), borrowed money from her relatives for his business, but he lost it all gambling.
+Tareq (Mosharraf Karim) is a wealthy but lonely man who has a cousin named Babar who works for him.
+One day, Tareq meets Tanvir in a park, where he is playing imaginary cards alone because he has no money.

-Tareq lends Tanvir money for gambling and watches him playing.
-Story further develops and by then Tanvir has borrowed thousands of money from Tareq.
-One day Tareq refuses to lend money to Tanvir though he gets better cards and about to win.
-Tanvir uses his wife as a guarantee to Tareq in order to borrow money.
-However, Tanvir loses the bet and Rita is heartbroken to know the incident.
-She leaves Tanvir's house and shifts to Tareq's.
-Tareq tries to win Rita over and a lovesick Tanvir stays outside Tareq's residence to ask for Rita's forgiveness.
-Rita neither forgives Tanvir nor does she accept Tareq's love.
-In the end, Rita leaves Tareq's house without telling anyone and becomes a school teacher at a faraway village.
+Tareq lends Tanvir money to gamble with and watches him play.
+As the story progresses, Tanvir borrows thousands of pounds from Tareq.
+One day, Tareq refuses to lend him any more money, even though Tanvir has a good hand and is about to win.
+Tanvir offers his wife as collateral to Tareq in order to borrow more money.
+However, Tanvir loses the bet, leaving Rita heartbroken when she finds out.
+She leaves Tanvir's house and moves in with Tareq.
+While the lovesick Tanvir waits outside Tareq's house, hoping Rita will forgive him, Tareq tries to win her over.
+Rita neither forgives Tanvir nor accepts Tareq's love.
+Ultimately, she leaves Tareq's house without informing anyone and becomes a teacher in a remote village.